 Along with the consciousness of their vanity and coquetry, their love for Ombre, their pride, their disdaining of offers and dreams of beaus and dukes.
 Even when he makes the Sylph, give an account of the large number of sylphs, which attend upon a woman of quality, there is a dual consciousness of surface grandeur.
 Baron’s actions represent the competition between young kings for the attention of beautiful women, which was witnessed by the charming Belinda.
 However, Belinda did not pay any attention to him, which made him frustrated and he wanted to cut the locks of her hair.

 Female Vanity as a Piece of Social Satire in Rape of the Lock:

 According to Pope, women are vain, no doubt.
 They are a prey to their own vanity but they live in a world of treacherous men who are out to take advantage of their helplessness.
 Men are full with the battery of insincere expression of love.
 Women need protection because they are so helpless against the guile of men.

 Indirectly, through the role of Belinda, Pope is portraying women in society of that time.
-At the very beginning of the poem, we become aware of the laziness, pimping and manipulation of the so-called fashion-loving women, such as getting up late, keeping pets.
+At the very beginning of the poem, we realize the laziness, pimping and manipulation of the so-called fashion-loving women, such as getting up late, keeping pets.
 Pope has portrayed Belinda’s character as an example of exaggeration of women on their dressing table.
 Women spend most of their time in the toilet.
 They use various ornaments and absorbents, roses, puffs and powders for their makeup.
 Women mostly love their beauty and feel excited standing in front of the mirror.
 Sometimes, it seems as if they are presenting their own image in the mirror, as the goddess whom they serve.